btcpayserver/btcpayserver-doc/GettingStarted.md

 [![ConnectBTCPayWallet](https://img.youtube.com/vi/xX6LyQej0NQ/mqdefault.jpg)](https://www.youtube.com/watch?v=xX6LyQej0NQ "BTCPay - Connecting Wallet")

+If you're using altcoins, be sure to repeat the process for each of the alternative coins.
+Each coin has it's own wallet and derivation scheme.

 ## Creating the Point of Sale App

 BTCPay has a PoS app which you can use to receive payments from your customers directly or to receive donations.
 To create the POS app, you need to have a store created in BTCPay.